 What is negative balance protection?

 Negative balance protection ensures that traders cannot lose more than their deposited funds.
-This safeguard is mandatory under FCA regulations and protects retail traders from owing money to their brokers in case of extreme market volatility.
-Plenty of offshore brokers offer negative balance protection as well.
+This safeguard is mandatory under FCA regulations and protects retail traders from owing money to their brokers in the event of extreme market volatility.
+Many offshore brokers offer negative balance protection as well.

 Can I use high leverage for all currency pairs?

 This depends on your broker and the authority that regulates it.
-In the UK and many other European regions, the maximum retail leverage for majors is 1:30, while minors’ leverage cap is lower at 1:20.
+In the UK and many other European regions, the maximum retail leverage for major pairs is 1:30, while the cap for minor pairs is lower at 1:20.
 Offshore brokers, however, may offer the same high leverage regardless of the pair.
-As for professionals, UK brokers typically set one leverage cap ranging from 1:200 to 1:500 on all currency pairs.
+For professionals, UK brokers typically set a single leverage cap ranging from 1:200 to 1:500 across all currency pairs.

 Can I practice trading with high leverage on a demo account?

-Yes, many brokers offer demo accounts that let you practice trading with high leverage without risking real money.
+Yes, many brokers offer demo accounts that let you practise trading with high leverage without risking real money.
 Some allow you to adjust the leverage, while others keep it at a fixed ratio.